Wondering what to do in Bilbao, Spain? Here’s your guide to the can’t-miss things to do in this surprising city.

 Is Bilbao suitable for families with children?

 Bilbao is a great city for families with children.
-There are many family-friendly activities and attractions to keep children entertained and engaged, such as the Guggenheim Museum, which often has interactive exhibits and workshops for kids.
+There are many family-friendly activities and attractions to keep children entertained and engaged.
+The Guggenheim Museum often has interactive exhibits and workshops for kids.
 There are several parks and playgrounds where children can play and run around.

 What local dishes should I try while in Bilbao?

-One of the must-try dishes in Bilbao is pintxos, which are small bites served on a piece of bread and often topped with various ingredients like seafood, cured meat, or vegetables.
-These can be found in almost every bar and restaurant in Bilbao and are a popular choice for locals and tourists alike.
+One of the must-try dishes in Bilbao is pintxos.
+These are small bites served on a piece of bread and topped with various ingredients like seafood, cured meat, or vegetables.
+These can be found in almost every bar and restaurant in Bilbao.

 Another dish that shouldn’t be missed is bacalao al pil-pil, which is made with cod fish cooked in olive oil and garlic, and marmitako, a traditional Basque stew made with tuna, potatoes, and tomatoes.